ehwreck/hydrogen/README.md

     - *.styles.css
     - *.spec.jsx
 - All redux slices are located in `/src/redux/slices`
-- Redux is utilized to store state utilized in many of the reusable components.
+- Redux is used to store state utilized in many of the reusable components.
 An example is the current path which is used in both the header navigation menu & footer navigation menu.